Paris is a city most people never forget.

 Gift Shops in Paris

-For general gifts in Paris that don’t come from a Made-in-China tourist trap, check out the following authentic French shops for unique items to take back home:
+For general gifts in Paris that don’t come from a Made-in-China tourist trap, check out the following authentic French shops for gifts and unique items to take back home:

 - Merci – trendy accessories, gifts, home decor, and clothing for men and women